What Is Performance Psychology?

 1. Respect for the rights and dignity of the person

 Psychologists must treat their clients as persons of intrinsic worth with a right to determine their own priorities.
 They must respect clients' dignity and give due regard to clients' moral and cultural values.
 Psychologists shall take care not to intrude inappropriately on clients' privacy.
-They shall treat as confidential all information (including oral, verbal, written and electronic) obtained in the course of their work, except where the law requires disclosure.
+They shall treat as confidential all information (including oral, verbal, written and electronic) obtained during their work, except where the law requires disclosure.
 As far as possible, they shall ensure that clients understand and consent to whatever professional action they propose.

 2. Competence